Guitarhub786/giphy-text/README.md

 ## Challenges and room for improvement:
 * As this was originally a personal challenge, my goal was just a ‘proof of concept’.
 So, the CSS and structure could be improved.
 * The API_KEY is exposed and needs to be hidden behind an environmental variable ‘.env’.
 I have spent a lot of time trying to find ways to hide the API_KEY on the front-end browser without the need of the back-end.
 One of the solutions I came up with was based on recommendation stated by the creator of ‘Codepen’ for using his website.
 That is to use Local Storage.
 So I adapted this App (when it was on version giphy-api-v3) just for a proof of concept.
 Here it is if you want to check it out or use this solution.

-Either use your own Giphy_API key or for demo testing  purposes only use the following API_KEY pretending that it is your own.
-Enter following API_KEY without quotes **“”** --> **bKgN9fTDyt4siFR46DXdpXAONqESQz4v** without quotes
+You will need your own Giphy API_KEY without the quotes.

 <a href="https://guitarhub786.github.io/giphy-text-storage/">https://guitarhub786.github.io/giphy-text-storage/</a>